Using Cursor for Code Reviews

 Thinking back on how Spotify described its recommendation engine, I decided to tell ChatGPT about groups of artists and specific playlists, describing what I like about a particular grouping.
 Then it would respond with a handful of new recommendations based on that input, which I put into a table where I could mark down my progress working through the list, along with my thoughts.

 Of course, for a handful of recommendations I could not tell if the albums suggested actually exist.
-If they do, they’re not on the streaming services I can use.
+If they do, they’re not on the streaming services I can use, and Google / YouTube are producing not results.

 It sounds nice and easy when I describe it like this.
-But for the amount of time it took to get these responses, I could probably have gotten the same results myself by looking at the Similar Artists tab in Last.fm or any other streaming service.
-The output, while generally decent, is not novel, and in fact produced quite a few names I’ve already seen but just never got around to listening to.
+But this process took several hours to refine.
+For the amount of time it took to get these responses, I could probably have gotten the same results myself by looking at the Similar Artists tab in Last.fm or any other streaming service.
+The output, while generally decent, is not novel, and in fact still produced quite a few names I’ve already seen but just never got around to listening to.

 Final Thoughts